-Irwin Siegel Agency, Inc. (ISA) is a leading insurance and risk management organization serving the Human Service field and insures service providers in 50 states.
-ISA continues to set the standards of quality, innovation, and value when it comes to developing new programs that meet the dynamic nature of the Human Services field.
+Irwin Siegel Agency (ISA) is a leading insurance and risk management organization service the Human Services field and Non-Profit sector, and insures service providers in 50 states and the District of Columbia.
+ISA continues to set the standards of quality, innovation and value when it comes to developing new programs that meet the dynamic nature of the Human Services and Non-Profit fields.